nabenabe0928/coding_rules/github/README.md

 # Otherwise
 $ git pull --rebase origin <remote branch name>

-# When there are conflicts, do the followings after editing
+# When there are conflicts, do the following after editing
 $ git add <conflicted file>
-$ git commit -m "Resolved merge conflict by incorporating incoming changes"
+$ git commit -m "[fix] Resolve merge conflict by incorporating incoming changes"
 ```

 When you would like to rebase after the `Squash and merge`,